 What I Love About This Recipe

 This recipe is just how my grandma used to make it.
 Simple, easy, and absolutely delicious.
 One thing I love about grandma's stovetop rice pudding is that it can be made in less than half an hour.
 This is perfect for when you're having guests over, or if you just want a quick comforting dessert without a big hassle in the kitchen.
-I cook the rice separately, unlike traditional recipes that cook the rice in the milk.
+I cook the rice separately, unlike traditional recipes that cook the rice in milk.
 This makes it almost foolproof, making sure you have the most delicious and perfectly creamy rice pudding every time.

 Ingredients You'll Need: